Church of Scotland: Governance and administration

 The Church of Scotland is Presbyterian in polity and Reformed in theology.
 The most recent articulation of its legal position, the Articles Declaratory (1921), spells out the key concepts.

 Courts and assemblies

-As a Presbyterian church, the Kirk has no bishops but is rather governed by elders and ministers (collectively called presbyters) sitting in a series of courts.
-Each congregation is led by a Kirk Session.
-The Kirk Sessions in turn are answerable to regional presbyteries (of which the Kirk currently has over 40).
+As a Presbyterian church, the church has no bishops but is rather governed by elders and ministers (collectively called presbyters) sitting in a series of courts.
+Each congregation is led by a Session.
+The Sessions in turn are answerable to regional presbyteries (of which the church currently has 14).
 The supreme body is the annual General Assembly, which meets each May in Edinburgh.
+Until the mid 1990s, the Church of Scotland also had Synods, representing a layer of governance between Presbyteries and the General Assembly.